Scroll Top

 Complaints procedure:

 In the event of an appeal, the CPD event will be anonymised (speaker and identifying data removed).
-An independent subject area specialist or academic/ researcher (who did not take part in the first panel process) will assess the CPD event and decide on an outcome (to award CPD hours or not).
-The decision of the appeal is final.
+An independent subject area specialist or academic/ researcher (who did not take part in the first accreditation process) will assess the CPD event and decide on an outcome (to award CPD hours or not).
+The decision of the first appeal is final.